hesto2/civilization_vi_apworld/README.md

 2. Modify any local host settings for generation, as desired.
 3. Run `ArchipelagoGenerate.exe` (without `.exe` on Linux) or click `Generate` in the launcher.
 The generation output is placed in the `output` folder (usually named something like `AP_XXXXX.zip`). \* Please note that if any player in the game you want to generate plays a game that needs a ROM file to generate, you will need the corresponding ROM files.
-A ROM file is not required for The Wind Waker at this stage.
 4. Unzip the `AP_XXXXX.zip` file.
 It should include a zip file for each player in the room playing Civ VI.
 Distribute each file to the appropriate player.
-5. Delete the distributed zip files and re-zip the remaining files.
+5. **Delete the distributed zip files and re-zip the remaining files**.
 In the next section, use this archive file to host a room or provide it to the room host. \* If you plan to host the room on a local machine, skip this step and use the original zip file (`AP_XXXX.zip`) instead.

 ## Hosting a Room